biicode/docs/arduino/installation.rst

 * Download and install the **client binaries** for your operating system
 * Create a biicode **workspace**

-After you have complete these steps, proceed with the following sections:
+After you have complete these steps, proceed with the following section:

 2. Automatic Installation
 -------------------------